If you’re looking for a list of Metro Vancouver farmers markets organized by day of the week or time of the year, then you’ve come to the right place.

 For lists of summer farmers markets on specific days of the week, check out the following:

-- Wednesday Farmers Markets: Main Street and Whistler.
+- Wednesday Farmers Markets: Downtown, Main Street and Whistler.

-- Thursday Farmers Markets: New Westminster, Granville Island and Downtown.
+- Thursday Farmers Markets: False Creek, New Westminster and Granville Island.

 - Friday Farmers Markets: North Vancouver’s Shipyard Night Market.